 After your application has been accepted, we will issue an acceptance package containing immigration documentation needed to obtain your J-1 visa to study in the U.S. as an exchange or study abroad student.
-To create your visa documents, please send the following information to email@example.com.
+To create your visa documents, please upload the following information to https://connect.mst.edu/apply/.

-Exchange and study abroad students attending Missouri S&T must have sufficient English skills to participate actively in class work, study, and take exams.
+**Proof of English proficiency: Exchange and study abroad students attending Missouri S&T must have sufficient English skills to participate actively in class work, study, and take exams.
 Because many of our classes are technical, the student must be able to read, understand, and speak English sufficiently to keep up with the rest of the class.
 To help us understand your English skills, we require some type of indication of your English abilities whether that is a TOEFL score or another type of exam, description of English studies, or explanation of student’s abilities.
-A general guideline is that students should have English skills equal to a 79 on the TOEFL exam.
-Please send us your documents to firstname.lastname@example.org.
+A general guideline is that students should have English skills equal to an 80 on the TOEFL exam.